 Approximately 20 minutes later Zailo texts Lindsay: “Are you okay?”
 No answer.
 (I can understand Jason growing a little uneasy since it’s now been 20 minutes since he saw the couple and he has not seen anyone leave.
 He was parked next to the only exit from the property(by car) and he had obviously not seen anyone drive or walk by!

 “They then go and try the door because they’re becoming concerned,” said Sgt.
 Horsley.
 “And it’s at the moment that they realize the front door to the home is locked that he becomes alarmed.”
-(I can understand Jason going into panic mode because the door was locked, Lindsay had not responded to his texts, phone calls, bangs on the door, doorbell, calling her name, etc. He had not seen the couple leave either so in his mind, he might have believed something was wrong.
+(I can understand Jason going into panic mode because the door was locked, Lindsay had not responded to his texts, phone calls, doorbell, calling her name, etc. He had not seen the couple leave either so in his mind, he might have believed something was wrong.
 A perfectly reasonable assumption for a caring boyfriend to have.)

 Then, as seen in police video recorded at the crime scene shortly after the murder, Zailo tells investigators how his friend entered through the back and let him in through the front.